zaiisao/Documentation/en/Interactive Broadcast/screensharing_ios.md

 title: Share the Screen
 description:
 platform: iOS
-updatedAt: Fri Dec 07 2018 19:57:35 GMT+0000 (UTC)
+updatedAt: Fri Dec 07 2018 19:58:30 GMT+0000 (UTC)
 ---
 # Share the Screen
 ## Introduction
-During a video call or live broadcast, **sharing the screen** enhances communication by bringing whatever is on the speaker's screen to the other speakers or audience in the channel.
+During a video call or live broadcast, **sharing the screen** enhances communication by displaying the speaker's screen on the display of other speakers or audience members in the channel.

-Screen share has extensive application in the following scenarios:
+Screen sharing is applied in the following scenarios:

-- For a video conference, the speaker can share the image of the local file, web page, and PPT with other users in the channel.
+- In a video conference, the speaker can share an image of a local file, web page, or presentation with other users in the channel.
-- For an online class, the teacher can share the image of the slides or notes with the students.
+- In an online class, the teacher can share the slides or notes with students.

 ## Implementation

-Before proceeding, ensure that you have finished preparing the development environment.
-See [Integrate the SDK](../../en/Interactive%20Broadcast/ios_video.md) for details.
+Ensure that you prepared the development environment.
+See [Integrate the SDK](../../en/Interactive%20Broadcast/ios_video.md).

-Screen sharing on the iOS platform is implemented with the following steps:
+Screen sharing on iOS is implemented with the following steps:

 - Create a process with Broadcast Upload Extension.
 - Record the screen with Apple ReplayKit.